gensyn-ai/axl/README.md

 When you receive data:
 1. The TCP listener accepts connections from the overlay
+2. The multiplexer checks each registered stream:
-2. If the message has a `"service"` field, it is treated as an MCP request and forwarded to the MCP router via `POST /route`
+   - `"service"` field → MCP request → forwarded to the MCP router
+   - `"a2a": true` → A2A request → forwarded to the A2A server
-3. The router's response is sent back to the remote peer over the same TCP connection
+3. The response is sent back to the remote peer over the same TCP connection
-4. Non-MCP messages are queued and returned via `/recv`
+4. Unmatched messages are queued and returned via `/recv`

+### Stream Multiplexing

+Incoming TCP messages are routed by a multiplexer based on their content:

+- Messages with a `"service"` field → **MCP stream** → MCP router
+- Messages with `"a2a": true` → **A2A stream** → A2A server
+- Everything else → generic recv queue (polled via `/recv`)

 ### MCP Routing